-- You understand that the cell lines taken from your blood sample will not be freely available.
+- You understand that DNA information created through this project will be freely available on the Internet. - You understand that the cell lines taken from your blood sample will not be freely available.
 HPRC will only share cell lines after making sure that the researcher and their research plans are thoroughly checked and approved.
 Cell lines can be used for 1) non-profit or government sponsored research and 2) research carried out by for-profit companies such as drug companies.
 A special cell and DNA bank in New Jersey, called the NHGRI Sample Repository for Human Genetic Research (or NHGRI Repository for short) at the Coriell Institute for Medical Research (or Coriell for short), will hold the samples securely.
 Coriell is a non-profit research institute that shares biological samples (including cell lines and DNA) with researchers. - You understand that information that can identify who you are, such as your name, address, birth date, or Social Security number, will not be linked to the genetic information or to the cell lines.
 The only information we will send along with your blood sample will be your sex when you were born and the fact that it was collected at Mount Sinai.
 We will not include any of your health information or more detailed personal information about you. - If you think you might want to be part of this project, please read the rest of this form, and take as much time as you need to ask questions.